 Homo-oligopeptides consisting of two to ten acidic amino acid residues, conjugated with 9-fluorenylmethylchloroformate (Fmoc) or fluorescein (FITC), were synthesized by routine solid-phase methods (Fig. 2).
-The dissociation constant (Kd) decreased with increasing numbers of acidic amino acid residues, and the binding rate (Bmax) reached almost maximum at a length of six residues.
-The affinity for HAP was not related to the optical isomeric form (L or D) or the acidic amino acid species (Asp or Glu) [4].
-When intravenously administered, fluorescein-labeled L-Asp hexapeptide (FITC-D6) disappeared from the plasma with a biological half-life of 60 min, and 95% of the administered FITC was excreted within 24 h.
-However, FITC-D6 rapidly bound to the bone and teeth and was detectable in bone tissues even at 14 d after administration (Fig. 3), but it was undetectable in other tissues [5].
+The dissociation constant (K_d) decreased with increasing numbers of acidic amino acid residues, and the binding rate (B{max}) reached almost maximum at a length of six residues.
+The affinity for HAP was not related to the optical isomeric form (L or D) or the acidic amino acid species (Asp or Glu) [10].
+When intravenously administered, fluorescein-labeled L-Asp hexapeptide (FITC-D6) disappeared from the plasma with a biological half-life of 60 min, and 95% of the administered FITC was excreted within 24 h, but FITC-D6 rapidly bound and retained on the bone and teeth (Fig. 3) and was detectable in bone tissues even at 14 d after administration, but it was undetectable in other tissues [11].
 Among the isomeric forms of the amino acids, the retention time was much longer for D-amino acid oligopeptides than for L-peptides.
 However, the L-amino acid (Asp) hexapeptide was chosen, because the D-peptide may be insensitive to hydrolysis in bone thus would not release the tagged drug.